UCSC-ThreadAscon/Experiments/delay/README.md

 # Delay Experiments

+This README describes how to use the scripts in order to run the Delay experiments.

+## Starting The Experiment

 1. Run the Makefile commands to start the Delay Server and Client.

 2. Let the 100 trials run automatically.
 Save the output to text files.